m1chellelinn/m1chellelinn/README.md

 - Collaborated with electronics team executive to finalize placement of a new, bigger DC-DC converter on the car battery’s electronic control unit (ECU).
 - Applied 3D design skills in Solidworks by modifying ECU housing.

-### 📔 UBC Course Projects
+### UBC Course Projects

 ---

 **[Client-Server Simulation Implementation](https://github.com/m1chellelinn/Client-Server-Simulation-Implementation) — CPEN221**

-- Spearheaded development of our program by constructing a model of interactions between the client, “message handler”, and server.
+- Spearheaded development of our Java program by constructing a model of interactions between the client, “message handler,” and server.
-- Ensured our team’s success in meeting the deadline by listing components of our implementation and dividing them to my teammates: Mir Ruwayd Afeef and Luc Forbes.
+- Ensured our team’s success in meeting the deadline by listing components of our implementation and dividing them to me and my teammates: Mir Afeef and Luc Forbes.
-- Implement a multithreaded server that efficiently handles numerous clients at the same time without compromising service.
+- Implement a multithreaded server that automatically optimizes computation to serve multiple clients without compromise.
-- Applied professional practices such as unit & integration testing, thread-safe programming, class & method documentation, etc.
+- Applied professional practices such as unit & integration testing, thread-safe programming, and class & method documentation to produce clean code.

 **[Reduced Instruction-Set Computer (RISC)](https://github.com/m1chellelinn/Reduced-Instruction-Set-Computer-Implementation) — CPEN211**

-- Applied computer hardware principles (logic building blocks, registers, arithmetic logic unit, etc.) to write System Verilog code for a Turing-complete RISC cpu.
+- Programmed a Turing-complete RISC CPU in System Verilog in 4 weeks by applying computer hardware principles.
 - Efficiently utilized the pair-programming technique with my partner, Matthew Frew, to build a correct implementation and significantly reduce debugging time.
 - Rigorously tested and simulated our RISC by building testbenches for each of its components in Modelsim.
-- Went beyond course expectations and optimized our RISC implementation to achieve a cpu performance that ranked top 10 in our class.
+- Went beyond course expectations and optimized our RISC implementation to achieve a CPU performance that ranked top 10 in our class.

-**********************Computations & Simulations with Graphs — CPEN221**********************
+**Computations & Simulations with Graphs — CPEN221**

--
+- Programmed two robust implementations of mathematical graphs to simulate sea levels, calculate connections, and more.
+- Applied leadership skills by setting team meetings and splitting tasks to my teammates: Mir Afeef and Luc Forbes.